 Open Plus Books - FAQ's

-A. Open Plus Book charges are based on the length, complexity, and number of chapters in the book, as well as the number of figures and tables.
+A. We are working on sustainable pricing models with our customers with charges based on the length, complexity, and number of chapters in the book, as well as the number of figures and tables, plus a one-off set-up charge.
 Authors are therefore encouraged to discuss their proposed book with their editor as early as possible.

 Q. Will I have to sign a contract?

 A. The Open Plus book agreement will be between the Publisher and the author.